-This mustard pork tenderloin is the perfect one pan meal.
+This Whole30 pork tenderloin with mustard glaze is the perfect one pan meal.

 I like to use a cast iron skillet like this one to get a good sear on the meat.
 And then, when it's time, you can just put the whole thing the oven - no more pans necessary!

 Before you sear the pork, I recommend making the mustard glaze.
 Once it's in the pan things can start moving pretty quickly, and you want to go ahead and have it on hand when you need it.